KaniBog/global-layoffs-mysql-project/README.md

 Despite the pandemic, government stimulus and cheap capital prevented massive workforce cuts.

 ---
-🧠 What This Suggests
+##🧠 What This Suggests
 Layoffs follow economic cycles, not headlines.
--2022–2024 represent a global correction period -Companies readjusted after pandemic over-hiring
+- 2022–2024 represent a global correction period
+- Companies readjusted after pandemic over-hiring
--High interest rates made new spending too expensive -Venture capital pulled back
+- High interest rates made new spending too expensive
+- Venture capital pulled back
--Tech and startup ecosystems felt the impact first
+- Tech and startup ecosystems felt the impact first

 Confirms a **multi-year correction wave**, not a one-time shock.